hetu-script/hetu-script/docs/docs/docs/en-US/advanced/README.md

 ## Eval within script

-It's possible to use eval method of the interpreter within the script itself:
+You can use eval method within the script itself just like in Javascript:

 ```dart
 import 'package:hetu_script/hetu_script.dart';